What is PATH Act?

 The PATH Act (Protecting Americans from Tax Hikes Act of 2015) is federal legislation enacted on December 18, 2015 that prohibits the IRS from releasing refunds for taxpayers claiming Earned Income Tax Credit (EITC) and/or Additional Child Tax Credit (ACTC) prior to February 15.

 According to the IRS website the law was enacted to help prevent identity theft, and the entire refund held until at least February 15th.

 This legislation will create funding delays of up to six weeks or more for an estimated 30M taxpayers filing at the beginning of the tax season.
 As much as $100B+ in federal tax refunds may be delayed.

 On December 9, 2016 the IRS announced that "...many affected taxpayers may not have actual access to their refunds until the week of Feb.
 27."

 The PATH Act refund delays only impacts taxpayers that are claiming Earned Income Tax Credit (EITC) and/or Additional Child Tax Credit (ACTC) prior to February 15th.
 Visit the IRS website for more details about PATH Act refund delays.

-Will solution can I offer my clients?
+What solution can I offer my clients?